fpapado/react-lazy-images/README.md

 - `Off`

 #### DIY Fallback
-If you want to customise the fallback, then you can pass a function to fallbackStrategy.
+If you want to customise the fallback, then you can pass a function to `fallbackStrategy`.
 It uses the render prop pattern, and gives you access to all the information it has available.
-For example, this is the equivalent to `NoScriptActual`:
+For example, here is how you can implement `NoScriptActual`:

 ```jsx
 // A function in fallbackStrategy be rendered inside the <noscript> tag